-See Figure 3-5.
-The unit may be equipped with cam lock connections (A) and ground connection (B) located behind the lug door.
+See Figure 3-6.
+The unit may be equipped with cam lock connections (A) and ground connection (B) located behind the lug door next to the customer convenience outlets.
 These receptacles provide connection points to attach external loads to the generator.
-A decal below the cam lock connections details the proper connections for selected voltages.
+A decal on the inside of the connection lug door details the proper connections for selected voltages.

 Connections should be made by plugging power cables equipped with series 16 taper nose 400A, 600V cam lock plugs into the cam lock receptacles.
 Secure the connection by rotating the plug a 1/4 turn to the right.
+The connection lug door is equipped with safety interlock switches that will trip the main circuit breaker and disable the voltage regulator, dropping the operator output to residual voltage, if the door is opened while the unit is operating.

-Figure 3-5.
+Figure 3-6.
 Cam Lock Connections